Spotlight

 Biography

-In addition to teaching economics in the undergraduate and MBA programs in the Villanova School of Business, Dr. Cheryl Carleton is Director for the Villanova Women's Professional Network which provides support and professional growth to Villanova women during their time on campus and after graduation.
-At Villanova, she has served on several committees helping to advance the University mission, including Gender and Women’s Studies, Catholic Relief Services Partnership Advisory Board, and Villanova Institute for Teaching and Learning Faculty Advisory Board.
+In addition to teaching economics in the undergraduate and MBA programs in the Villanova School of Business, Dr. Cheryl Carleton directs the Villanova Women's Professional Network, which provides support and professional growth to Villanova women during their time on campus and after graduation.
+At Villanova, she has served on several committees helping to advance the University's mission, including the Gender and Women's Studies Steering Committee, the Catholic Relief Services Partnership Advisory Board and the Villanova Institute for Teaching and Learning Faculty Advisory Board.
 Her research has focused on women in the labor force and their rise in self-employment, stakeholder theory and social support networks.

 Education (2)